 - Once it's working, never stop improving - The first thing that works is never the final optimization.
 A new process or practice might be an improvement, but like the metaphoric bandaid, it might not be addressing the root cause; or new changes might make what was an improvement less effective or obsolete.
 Keep questioning and challenging the status quo.
 Always seek to make things better.

 - Don't copy the details of this team; copy the mindset - resist the temptation to "cookie-cutter" this team as you begin to scale.
 Each team finds it's own way.
 Your mantra might be "We all get there together," but be open to different paths to success.

-If you are scaling Agile or simply contemplating scaling, are you passing the effective single Agile team litmus test?
+If you are scaling agile or simply contemplating scaling, are you passing the single effective agile team test?
 If not, are you willing to stake the success of your large, complex program on an scaling approach that has failed this elemental test?